ryaniftron/clearview_interface_public/docs/ESP32_User_Manual.md

 ## Push Update

 # LED Codes
-* Slow Blinking = Hotspot Mode, No errors
+* Slow Blinking = Hotspot Mode, Errors exist and can be viewed
-* Fast Blinking = Hotspot Mode, Errors exist and can be viewed
+* Fast Blinking = Hotspot Mode, No errors
+* Twinkling = Hotspot Mode, Connected Device
 * Bright Solid = Attempting Connection to Network
 * Fast Breathing = Connected to Network, Waiting for MQTT
 * Slow Breathing = Connected to Network and MQTT is Active